Mike Thorne

 Musical Director, Easter Orchestra Week

-Years ago, Michael Thorne earned money playing and teaching bassoon.
-He spent the 1980s conducting the Cardiff Chamber Orchestra and the City of Cardiff Symphony Orchestra as well as playing in the Spinosus Wind Quintet.
+Years ago, Michael Thorne earned money playing and teaching the bassoon.
+He spent the 1980s conducting the Cardiff Chamber Orchestra and the City of Cardiff Symphony Orchestra, as well as playing in the Spinosus Wind Quintet.
 In the 1990s he conducted the New Tyneside Orchestra and the Tynedale Symphony Orchestra.

 Lewis Gaston